 I began my first attempts at storytelling when I was a new mother outlining novels and screenplays between T-ball practices and loads of laundry.
 But I was young and dumb so these works lay incomplete at the bottom of my dresser drawer for years.

 My ignorance to what a world of writing could mean to me was blissful only until around my twenty-eighth year when my prefrontal cortex developed, and I realized that I had made a grave error in judgement.
 Lucky enough, the legal system will let you divorce your husband of ten years with nothing but $1000, three kids, a dog and $600 a month in child support.

 Then came the “jobs”.
 There was nursing assistant, LPN, sales rep, addiction recovery out-patient and twenty-eight-day programs, night shift on the psyche ward at the veteran’s hospital, then – BOOM!
 Kid number four!
 Yes, twenty years and two husbands later, I gave birth to my daughter and woke the hell up!

 After Kate, I only changed jobs thrice more to become a licensed massage therapist, a kinesiology instructor at my massage school, and finally an anatomy instructor at the junior college.
 It wasn’t until I was face to face with teaching a math class – A MATH CLASS – that I re-evaluated my life plan and decided to give writing my full attention.
 Compiling a bank of stories and characters from all my other lives, I began to weave them into my own signature tales of life and love.

-That was three years ago.
-To date I have finished my debut novel Cold Daughters, available now from Kindle Direct Publishing on Amazon.
+That was five years ago.
+To date I have finished my debut novel, Cold Daughters and my second offering, Just DIY both available now from Kindle Direct Publishing on Amazon.
 But I assure you, there's so much more to come so I hope you'll return often to look for my up and coming pieces.
 Let me entertain you with my craft and allow me the opportunity to count you among my followers.